Meet Our Senior Management Team

 Mr Mark Fleet, Head Teacher (Secondary) / Vice-Principal

-The Head Teacher of Secondary, Mark Fleet, has extensive leadership experience in the UK and international schools circuit.
-Previously the Head of Sixth Form at St George’s, Mark has been at the school since 2010 and therefore witnessed all Year 13 graduations.
-Mark is also a Peer Accreditor for CoBIS, performing accreditation visits in other international schools as part of a team.
-Mark enjoys the multicultural nature of Luxembourg and has a young daughter who also attends St George’s.
+The Head Teacher of Secondary, Mark Fleet, has extensive leadership experience in pastoral and curriculum roles, both within the UK and on the international schools circuit.
+Previously Assistant Headteacher and Head of Sixth Form at St George’s, Mark has been at the school since 2010 and has therefore witnessed all Year 13 graduations.
+Mark is a Peer Accreditor for COBIS, performing accreditation visits in other international schools as part of a team.

 Mrs Emmanuelle Kruten, Finance & Administration Manager